Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 Home to beautiful coves with endless snorkelling possibilities, many terraces to enjoy dinners alfresco, and beautiful hikes through a natural park, Port de la Selva is one of Costa Brava’s treasures.
-This charming fishing village will enchant you with its white houses, harbour, and magical sunsets.

 Ready to explore this beautiful coastal village and its surroundings?
 Keep scrolling!